+Human samples.
 Blood samples from 22 hospitalized severe acutely infected COVID-19 patients (Supplementary Figure 1) and 22 healthy donors were collected into a heparinized vacutainer tube.
-The criteria for the infection diagnosis included positive result of the nucleic acid sequence of SARS-CoV-2 by real-time reverse-transcription polymerase chain reaction (RT-PCR) from nasopharyngeal swab samples based on US Food and Drug Administration-approved ribonucleic acid testing, as well as a serological test for the S antigen.
-The patients screened were viral

-P0.1 lineage negative (Gamma), a descendant of B0.1.1.28.
-To detect the deletion in the ORF1b gene (NSP6: S106del, G107del, F108del) found in the P0.1 variant, nasopharyngeal swab samples were submitted for real-time PCR.
-We used oligos manufactured by IDT DNA: forward sequence, 5'-GGG TGA TGC GTA TTA TGA CAT GGT TGG-3'; reverse sequence, 5'-CTA GCA CCA TCA TCA TAC ACA GTT CTT GC-3'; and probe sequence, 5'(ZEN)- TGGTTGATACTAGTTTGAAGCTAAAA-3'.
-Real-time PCR was performed using TaqMan Probe (Promega/ IDT).
-Severe COVID-19 patients were clinically classified as having respiratory rate of 23 incursions/minute, dyspnea, and oxygen saturation <93% at room air.
+The criteria for the infection diagnosis included positive result of the nucleic acid sequence of SARS-CoV-2 by real-time RT-PCR from nasopharyngeal swab samples based on FDA-approved RNA testing, as well as serological test for the S antigen.
+The patients screened were viral P.1 lineage negative (Gamma), descendant of B.1.1.28.
+To detect the deletion in the ORF1b gene (NSP6: S106del, G107del, F108del) found in P.1 variant, nasopharyngeal swab samples was submitted to Real Time PCR.
+We used oligos manufactured by IDT DNA, forward sequence 5'- GGG TGA TGC GTA TTA TGA CAT GGT TGG - 3', reverse 5'- CTA GCA CCA TCA TCA TAC ACA GTT CTT GC - 3' and probe sequence 5'(ZEN) - TGGTTGATACTAGTTTGAAGCTAAAA) - 3'.
+Real Time PCR was performed using Taqman Probe (Promega/IDT).
+Severe COVID-19 patients were clinically classified as having respiratory rate of 23 incursions/minute, dyspnea and oxygen saturation <93% at room air.
 Patients were recruited from Hospital Naval Marcílio Dias, Rio de Janeiro, Brazil.
-Healthy donors included the following age- and sex-matched noninfected individuals: those who did not show clinical signs for the disease; those who were prescreened and tested negative for anti-COVID-19 antibodies; and those who had RT-PCR swab tests.
-The research was approved by the Research Ethics Committee (CEP) from the Brazilian National Health Council, all patients signed a free and informed consent form in accordance with current legislation, and the relevant ethical regulations were approved by the Hospital Naval Marcílio Dias (CAAE no. 31642720.5.0000.5256) and Hospital Universitário Clementino Fraga Filho (CAAE no. 30424020.0.0000.0008).
+Healthy donors include age and sex matched-non-infected individuals who were eligible for not showing clinical signs for the disease, being prescreened to be negative for anti-COVID-19 antibodies and RT-PCR Swab Tests.
+The research was approved by the Research Ethics Committee (CEP) from Brazilian National Health Council and all patients signed a free and informed consent form in accordance with current legislation and the relevant ethical regulations approved by the Hospital Naval Marcílio Dias (CAAE # 31642720.5.0000.5256) and Hospital Universitário Clementino Fraga Filho (CAAE # 30424020.0.0000.0008).